antzm/data-science/statistics-intro.md

 In a similar way, if we want to study the trees in a forest, then the population we are interested in, is the total number of threes in that forest.
 But if we would like to study only the fir trees in that forest, then we will define our population as the total number of fir trees in that forest.
 In case though we are interested only in the fir trees above 2 meters high, then we will define our population as the total number of fir trees in that forest that are above 2 meters height.

+In most cases though, the population we are interested to study is so large that it's not possible to study each individual member, as this is something impractical and expensive.
+For that reason we select just a sample from the population we are interested to study and based on that sample, we draw our coclusions for the entire population.

+In that way, we can study just a sample of a few hundred people and draw conclusions for a population of a few million people.
+The quality though of our research, depends on the good selection of the sample and the usage of the proper statistical methods, in order to draw conclusions that are representative of the entire population.

+In practise though, we can never be 100% sure if our conclusions for the entire population are correct, as we never have the chance to study the whole population.
+If a similar research though, from another researcher at a later time, will draw similar conclusions for that population, then this is good indication that our research was on the right track.